On Araguaia

 For two years now, the CC and the Party have been in a waiting phase, hoping that some news or information would dispel the doubts about the fate of the comrades who were in Araguaia, about whether or not the guerrilla struggle was over.
 What is the situation of the guerrillas today?

 Comrade J. acknowledged that the guerrillas had suffered a defeat, but a temporary one.
 It seems that it is possible to resume the struggle that began in April 1972, although he doesn’t say whether with the same elements and factors, or with new ones.
 I think comrade J. is wrong.
 If we look at the defeat from the point of view of the strategic and tactical objectives set by the Party and justified by comrade J., the Araguaia defeat cannot be considered temporary.
 What were these objectives?
-First, to fight in the area; second, to liberate it; third, to convert it, over time, into a solid base of support.
+First, to fight in the area; second, to liberate it; third, to convert it, over time, into a solid base area.
 Therefore, there is no escaping the bitter realization: by ceasing organized resistance, by failing to achieve any of the objectives it had set itself, the guerrillas, despite the positive results presented, suffered a complete defeat, and not a temporary one.
 Unfortunately, the CC has to accept the harsh truth that the fundamental and most general result of the heroic battle fought by our comrades was a setback.
 And even if we succeed in resuming the armed process that began in 1972, the gap has become so great, the conditions are so different, etc., that this resumption will not be at the same level or identified with the previous process, although the characters may be the same–forest, masses, Party and enemy troops.
 It is therefore necessary to practically admit the start of another process, although it will benefit from the previous, painful experience and we want it to be useful.

 What causes were responsible for this defeat?
 How does comrade J. analyze other aspects of the preparation for the struggle?
 In my opinion, comrade J.’s report doesn’t give a full and satisfactory answer to this.
 It is even contradictory on certain points.
 He says that the main mistake was that the guerrillas concentrated their forces instead of dispersing them.
 Or that it didn’t try to expand the guerrilla base, but to restrict it.
 And this after the guerrillas had achieved around 100% successes by October 1973.
 He adds that the blows suffered during the third campaign could have been avoided if the Military Commission had not made the mistakes mentioned.
 He also adds that the enemy was underestimated, because the tactics used by the enemy surprised us.
 In fact, comrade J. explains, when the enemy changed tactics, he inflicted the denouement on us.
 In other words, while the enemy learned and adapted to the situation created, the guerrilla detachments didn’t proceed in the same way.
 When referring to the preparatory work, including in other areas directly subordinate to the CC, he explains that there has already been an objective report on the aforementioned work, failing to formulate any criticism or clarify why these areas did not correspond or were not taken into account.
 When dealing with the actual political aspect, he only assures us that the armed struggle was launched under favorable conditions because we appeared as victims.
 That’s it.
 It doesn’t even briefly analyze the national situation at the beginning of 1972, which was not at all favorable, nor does it examine the Party’s situation, both at that stage and afterwards.
 In parentheses, we should talk about what the Party as a whole did, what each of its militants did in support of the preparation and struggle in Araguaia.
 This would perhaps require a special report, because it won’t be enough to say that the Party wasn’t up to the task, or that the enemy took us by surprise with his attack, or that as much as possible was done in solidarity with the comrades in arms.
 The fact is that the enemy dealt very heavy blows to the Party organizations in the cities and claimed to have thus greatly isolated the guerrillas.
 Our initiatives, although just and opportune, were very limited, even below our possibilities and needs.
 Who knows, maybe in a more complete assessment, with the contribution of everyone, the Party’s role will be even better evaluated? comrade J. doesn’t even comment on the situation of the peasant movement, not even in the south of Pará, which seems very significant to us.
 Finally, among the mistakes and shortcomings that became more evident after the start of the struggle, comrade J. lists the failure to build shelters, the failure to make proper use of the mass elements in the guerrilla war, the lack of an information network, the precariousness of a communications network, the absence of a Party on the periphery, and others.